 2. Negotiate with venues and vendors

-When planning an event on a budget, it’s important to get multiple quotes for venues and vendors.
+Always get multiple quotes for venues and vendors.
 Shop around and be prepared to negotiate to get the best deal.
-If they can’t go lower in price, see if they are willing to trade some additional inclusions in exchange for being promoted as a sponsor.
+If they can’t lower the price, see if they are willing to trade some additional inclusions in exchange for being promoted as a sponsor.

 3. Ticket every event

 Even if your event is free, you should always be looking at ticketing.
-Offering tickets online helps you get a clearer picture on your attendance numbers, helps you build important demographic data, and gives you a direct communication channel with interest attendees — regardless of whether they show up on the night.
-The more ticketed events you run, the information you will be armed with to help you become more efficient at planning.
-Eventbrite is free to use for free events.
+Offering tickets online helps you build a clearer picture of attendance numbers, gather important demographic data, and set up a direct communication channel with interested attendees – whether or not they show up on the night.

 4. Be flexible with dates